-As we're all getting used to spending a lot more time at home than usual, and without theaters and music venues to escape to, it makes sense that so many of us have been looking to upgrade our own at-home sound systems.
-Soundbars are an incredible way to do this, offering convenience and quality that can instantly make watching a movie on the couch into much more of an experience.
+Current life may have started to look a little more normal lately, but spontaneous trips to the movie theater or music venues are still off the table for many of us.
+This is why it makes perfect sense that people have started to look at how they can upgrade their own at-home sound systems.
+The best soundbars are an incredible way to do this, offering convenience and quality that can instantly make watching a movie on the couch into much more of an experience.

-But you've already done some shopping around then you'll know that prices for the best soundbars can vary wildly, and it's difficult to decide which one to go for.
-You'll also find more extensive, often more pricey, systems and, if you're tempted, then check out our guide to the best surround sound systems.
+But you've already done some shopping around, then you'll know that prices for the best soundbars can vary wildly, and it isn't easy to decide which one to go for.
+Of course, you'll also find more extensive, often more pricey, systems and, if you're tempted, then check out our guide to the best surround sound systems.

-To help with your decision, we've identified some of the top offerings from leading brands at a range of price points in order to find which soundbars offer the most 'bang for your buck'.
-We take into consideration additional features such as internal speakers, smart connectivity, subwoofers and more.
+To help with your decision, we've identified some of the top offerings from leading brands at a range of price points to find which soundbars offer the most 'bang for your buck'.
+In addition, we consider additional features such as internal speakers, smart connectivity, subwoofers, and more.